Your specialist midwife screening coordinator is Mel Bullas

 The purpose of screening in pregnancy is to identify if you are at risk of a particular disease or condition which may impact on you, your pregnancy or your baby.
-During your first appointment with your community midwife you will be offered a range of screening tests including blood tests and ultrasound scans of your baby.
+We offer all pregnant women a range of screening tests, including blood tests and ultrasound scans of your baby.
+Screening tests are also offered for babies soon after they are born so they can be given appropriate treatment as quickly as possible if needed.

-You don’t have to have any of the screening tests we offer, but it is important that you understand why they are being offered before you decide against them to make sure you are making a fully informed choice.
+You do not have to have any of the screening tests we offer, but it is important that you understand why they are being offered before you decide against them to make sure you are making a fully informed decision.

 The first blood test we offer will screen for: